-The following table sets forth the beneficial ownership of our common stock as of January 14, 2022, by (i) each person known to us to be the beneficial owner of more than 5% of the outstanding shares of our common stock, (ii) each Director, (iii) each Named Executive Officers ("NEO"), and (iv) all Directors and Executive Officers as a group.
+The following table sets forth the beneficial ownership of our common stock as of January 13, 2023, by (i) each person known to us to be the beneficial owner of more than 5% of the outstanding shares of our common stock; (ii) each Director, including Mr. Eisner who does not intend to stand for re-election at the Annual Meeting; (iii) each Named Executive Officers ("NEO"); and (iv) all Directors and Executive Officers as a group.
 Unless otherwise indicated, the persons listed in this table have sole voting and dispositive power with respect to all shares shown as beneficially owned, subject to community property laws where applicable.
-Unless otherwise specified in the notes to this table, the address for each person is: c/o Alico, Inc., 10070 Daniels Interstate Ct., Suite 200, Fort Myers, FL 33913, Attention: Richard Rallo, Corporate Secretary.
+Unless otherwise specified in the notes to this table, the address for each person is: c/o Alico, Inc., 10070 Daniels Interstate Ct., Suite 200, Fort Myers, FL 33913, Attention: Mary Molina, Corporate Secretary.